-David Young is a composer and was the Artistic Director of Chamber Made Opera from 2010 - 2013.
+David Young is a composer currently based in Berlin and was the Artistic Director of Chamber Made Opera from 2010 - 2013.
 During his time in the role, he transformed the company, remarkably commissioning more than 10 new Australian chamber operas, working with artists and musicians across the spectrum of arts practice and style.
 Chamber Made Opera’s Living Room Opera series is pioneering a new philanthropic approach to creating new work, and has attracted unprecedented media interest in Australia, and growing interest overseas.
 From the Living Room, these new operas are beginning to take to new venues, festivals and theatres, truly pushing the boundaries of what opera can be and how it can be presented.

 David’s own work also has found a place in the living room: with Margaret Cameron he composed, directed and presented the Minotaur Trilogy, the first part of which premiered on Bruny Island as part of Ten Days on the Island.
 With musical and aesthetic interests that genuinely reach into all artforms, David’s composition has frequently extended beyond the merely aural.
 This approach is mirrored in his artistic direction, whether it be for the programming of a small dynamic arts company, or a large-scale festival such as Next Wave (David was director of Melbourne’s Next Wave Festival in 2002).